northern-tester/transmission/05 Exercise 5 - Infinite/Infinite-Notes.md

 ## Session Objectives

-* Recognise the roles that may be at play within a new feature or porduct conversation.
+* Recognise the roles that may be at play within a new feature or product conversation.
 * Understand that the question 'how will we test this need further depth' is limited in scope and often needs extra depth.

 ## Method